About the awards

 Outstanding volunteer in a youth work setting

-This award recognises a volunteer who has made an exceptional contribution to the youth work sector in Wales.
-Please note that this award in not intended for youth work students on placement, unless the student is delivering over and above their placement hours.
+This award recognises a volunteer who has made an exceptional contribution to the Youth Work sector in Wales.
+Please note that this award in not intended for Youth Work students on placement, unless the student is delivering over and above their placement hours.

-Welsh language youth work
+Welsh language innovation

 Useful dates

-- Closing date for nominations: 1 July 2022.
+Closing date for nominations

 How are the nominations shortlisted?

-All nominations will be assessed by a panel of judges made up of young people and representatives from across the youth work sector in Wales.
+All nominations will be assessed by a panel of judges made up of young people and representatives from across the Youth Work sector in Wales.

 Welsh Government staff will co-ordinate the process and ensure that judging teams maintain fairness throughout.